Portfolio Optimization with Cumulative Prospect Theory Utility via Convex Optimization: Optimization methods

 plus a convex function,

-(See \S\ref{s-append-dcp} for a derivation of these functions in DCP form.)
+Here ``cvx'' and ``ccv'' denote convex and concave, respectively.
+(See \S\ref{s-append-dcp} for a derivation of these functions in disciplined convex programming (DCP) form.)
 Unlike the MM algorithm in \S\ref{s-mm} which maximizes a global lower bound, this approximation is only local, so we include a trust region constraint, which we omit from the algorithm description for brevity.
+Note that as before, $\mathcal{W}$ can be any DCP convex constraint set.

-\begin{algdesc}{Convex-concave procedure} \textbf{given} $w_0$, let $\hat{w} := w_0$. \\\textbf{repeat:} \begin{enumerate} \item Let $\pi$ be the concatenation of the reversed vector $\pi'_-$ followed by $\pi'_+$, where $\pi'_-$ and $\pi'_+$ are the decision weights associated with $\hat{w}$ (see \S\ref{s-cpt}). \item Let $L^{\text{cvx}}_i$ be the linearization of $f^{\text{cvx}}$ at $(R\hat{w})_{(i)}$ \item Let $w^\text{next}$ be a maximizer of $\sum_i \pi_i \left(f^{\text{ccv}}\left(w^T\rho_i\right) -L^{\text{cvx}}\left(w^T\rho_i\right)\right)$, subject to $w\in\mathcal{W}$, where $\rho_{i}$ is the row of $R$ associated with $(R\hat{w})_{(i)}$. \item {\bf break if} $w^\text{next}=\hat{w}$. \item Update $\hat w=w^\text{next}$. \end{enumerate} {\bf return} $\hat w$. \end{algdesc}
+\begin{algdesc}{Convex-concave procedure} \textbf{given} $w_0$, let $\hat{w} := w_0$. \\\textbf{repeat:} \begin{enumerate} \item Let $\pi$ be the concatenation of the reversed vector $\pi'_-$ followed by $\pi'_+$, where $\pi'_-$ and $\pi'_+$ are the decision weights associated with $\hat{w}$ (see \S\ref{s-cpt}). \item Let $L^{\text{cvx}}_i$ be the linearization of $f^{\text{cvx}}$ at $(R\hat{w})_{(i)}$ \item Let $w^\text{next}$ be a maximizer of $\sum_i \pi_i \left(f^{\text{ccv}}\left(w^T\rho_i\right) -L_i^{\text{cvx}}\left(w^T\rho_i\right)\right)$, subject to $w\in\mathcal{W}$, where $\rho_{i}$ is the row of $R$ associated with $(R\hat{w})_{(i)}$. \item {\bf break if} $w^\text{next}=\hat{w}$. \item Update $\hat w=w^\text{next}$. \end{enumerate} {\bf return} $\hat w$. \end{algdesc}